cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- inherited by all resources in the subnet
 - SGs (security groups)
 	- control traffic to and from an ENI/EC2 instance
-	- can have onyl ALLOW rules
+	- can have only ALLOW rules
 	- rules include IP addresses and other security groups
-	- stateful: return traffic is automatically allows
+	- *stateful*: return traffic is automatically allowed
 	- all rules are evaluated before deciding to allow traffic
 	- must be explicity associated with resources